venom21adi/VAE_genration/README.md

 Since this project was developed using Azure Machine Learning Studio, we have deliberately omitted the storage account details for security reasons.

 **Repository Structure:**
+- `Version 1`: Python script containing the VAE model implementation and two different configurations and their results.
+This is a structure where no batch normalization was implemented.
+One can see even how poorly it performs.
-- `vae_model.py`: Python script containing the VAE model implementation.
+- `Version 2`: Python script containing the VAE model implementation and two different configurations and their results.
+This is a structure where batch normalization was implemented.
+One can see better it performs.
-- `data_preprocessing.py`: Code for data preprocessing.
-- `image_generation.py`: Script for generating new images using the trained VAE model.
-- `sample_images/`: Directory containing sample images from previous project work.

 **Coming Soon:**
 We are working on updating the project to produce new images, so stay tuned for exciting results.